Reliable Cellular Automata with Self-Organization: The simulated medium is robust

 its \df{healing wake} .

-\begin{lemma}[Present Attribution] Assume that the live cell $c_{0}=(x_{0},t_{0})$ in colony $\cC$ with base cell $z_{0}$ is not a germ, and is to the left of the center of its originating colony.
-Assume also that $\cC$ at time $t_{0}$ does not intersect the healing wake of any damage rectangle.
+\begin{lemma}[Present Attribution] Assume that the live cell \( c_{0}=\pair{x_{0}}{t_{0}} \) in colony \( \cC(z_{0}) \) is not a germ.
+Assume also that \( \cC \) at time \( t_{0} \) does not intersect the healing wake of any island.
 Then one of the following cases holds. \begin{djenum}